commfish/seak_sablefish/2023/text/tmb_sablefish_asa_v23.md

 The following are notable results from the SCAA model and reflect potential conservation or assessment concerns for this stock:

-1. <span style="color: red;">Slinky pots:</span>  This was the first year where slinky pots were allowed in the NSEI sablefish fishery.
+1. This was the first year where slinky pots were allowed in the NSEI sablefish fishery.
 Participation was limited in 2022 and did not impact this assessment.
 A large increase in pot usage is anticipated in 2023 and will likely affect the next assessment in 2024.

-2. Stock status (i.e, the proportional relationship of the stock relative to it’s virgin state) remains uncertain and sensitive to data weighting methodology and fishery selectivity values that remain fixed to values from the federal assessment.
+2. Stock status (i.e, where the stock is relative to it’s virgin state, as approximated by the spawner-per-recruit (SPR) estimate) remains uncertain and sensitive to data weighting methodology and fishery selectivity values that remain fixed to values from the federal assessment.
 The department manages the NSEI fishery for $F_{50}$ (the fishing mortality that results in a SPR (spawner per recruit) of 50%) and changes in model structure and assumptions results in changes to where the population is relative to this target (Table \@ref(tab:modcomp) and Figure \@ref(fig:Fsprcomp)).
 Updates to the model instituted in this assessment decreased the reliance on subjective weighting of the data sources but retains a degree of subjectivity in the amount of variance ascribed to the three indices of abundance.
 The model relies on variance terms for the mark-recapture abundance estimate and fishery CPUE that are inflated above those calculated from the data and changes to those terms results in different conclusions about where the population is relative to the management target.
 Furthermore, updating fishery selectivity to the most recent estimates available from the federal model affects estimates of stock status and is thus a source of concern given likely differences in fishery selectivity between the federal and NSEI fisheries.
 Although this assessment demonstrates a 9% increase in the ABC from last year, permutations to the variance terms associated with those indices can swing that increase to as low as 3% (Table \@ref(tab:modcomp)).
 The trend in the stock is unambiguous, but managers should be wary of the uncertainty inherent in the current operating model.
 As the data weighting for this model continues to evolve to be in line with best practices a goal remains to remove subjective assignment of variances or weighting and allow the model to estimate variance beyond that calculated from the data.
 Initial steps were taken to address these concerns in 2023 but require more work before they are adopted into the operating model.

 3. Fit of the model to the abundance indices remains poor and reliant on the inflated variance terms assigned to fishery CPUE and mark-recapture estimates of abundance.
 In particular, the abundance estimates derived from the mark-recapture assumption that have underpinned the NSEI sablefish assessment since 2005 and provides scale to the population now appears to underestimate abundance relative to the model estimates.
 There is tension between the other data sources (age and length compositions) that forces the aforementioned data weighting to keep the model tethered to those abundance estimates.
 A thorough review of the mark-recapture experiment to identify and correct biases in the estimate remains a priority for this project.
 Bias correction may result in better fit to the model both by correcting estimates and modifying the modeling prior (penalized likelihood) describing the relationship between actual abundance and the mark-recapture estimate (currently assumed to be a 1:1 ratio).